 2. Be Student Friendly

 It could be the first online course for a lot of students.
-So an open and welcoming introduction goes a long way to make them feel welcome and to maximize learning.
+So, an open and welcoming introduction goes a long way to make them feel welcomed and to maximize learning.

 3. Establish Clear Schedule and Learning Objectives

 Distinctly specifying the schedule, due dates, and course content helps students create a reliable timetable and allocate time for the online program, and it also promotes regularity.
 Also, make sure that the course content is aligned with the course goals and assessments.
 Supplementary exercises and content are good for students who learn at a high pace, but adding additional content may overwhelm certain students.

 4. Consistent Online Presence